martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 <div class="mySlides fade">
   <div class="numbertext">5 / 8</div>
   <img src="{{ site.url }}/assets/toss/toss_blog4.svg" style="width:100%">
   <div class="text">The malicious user sends their queries to the API and collects the outputs produced by the model.
-While this figure assumes the API returns a probability distribution across sentiments, our results show that argmax labels are sufficient for model extraction.</div>
+Note that full probability distributions across labels are not necessary for model extraction.</div>
 </div>

 <div class="mySlides fade">